 - Reviews are collected from sites like Capterra and G2 and run through an algorithm to smoothly average scores.

-- Verified buyers may submit reviews of listed products. (coming soon)
+- Verified buyers may submit reviews of listed software and services. (coming soon)

 - We moderate for tone, relevance, and authenticity.